realMarbleMadness/marble_simulator_ode/README.md

 ## Parameters

 - `time_step`: the time step for the simulator to go forward.
 If it is too small, it will miss some collision.
 If it's too large, it will be too slow
+- `obstacle_file`: the path to the json file that contains the information about the whole world setup.
+This json file should be created by the box-2d optimizer.

 ## See the demo